Lead Teacher, Adult Education

 - Significant cross-cultural experience.

-- Excellent communication skills in English and intermediate level Spanish preferred.
+- Excellent communication skills in English and Spanish (intermediate level or higher) preferred.
 Amharic, Tigrinya, French, and/or Arabic is an asset.

 - Excellent interpersonal, problem-solving, analytical, and organizational skills.

-- Proficiency in Microsoft Office (Word, Excel, PowerPoint, Outlook), Windows.
-Comfort with, or ability to learn, Smart Board Technologies, Google Classroom, Google Apps for Education and online learning applications such as Kahoot, Quizlet, EdPuzzle, and Digital Stories.
+- Proficiency in Microsoft Office (Word, Excel, PowerPoint, Outlook, Teams), Windows.
+Proficiency with facilitating Zoom meetings, including sharing screens and utilizing breakout rooms.
+Comfort with, or ability to learn, SMART Board Technologies, Google Classroom, Google Apps for Education and online learning applications such as Kahoot, Quizlet, EdPuzzle, and Digital Stories.